2026-2027 math classes are here!

 Tutor: Mrs. Jolene Ceravalo

 Description: I took a wonderful C.S.
 Lewis class in college and really enjoyed it.
-I thought it would a delight to study some of his works with a group of high school students.
+I thought it would be a delight to study some of his works with a group of high school students.
 In this class we will read through a variety of works by C.S.
 Lewis and discuss them.

 Length: One semester *(Offered Fall, 2026)*